|Program Cost and Budget||

 - Trek through the rice fields of Bali and learn about the complex rice farming systems there that have existed for centuries, and are now a UNESCO World Heritage site

 This program is open to undergraduate students from all academic disciplines.
 Students from universities other than UK are welcome to participate in this program as visiting students.
 For more information on how to apply to the University of Kentucky as a visiting student, go to UK Admissions.
 Non-UK students should consult with the program directors prior to applying to ensure that they have the proper academic background for the course.

 UK Sponsored programs are conducted by the University of Kentucky faculty and staff.
 UK GPA credits and grades will be awarded by the program director for the successful and timely completion of all required program activities and assignments, including any required on-campus meetings before or after the program's international travel.

-- Undergraduate students will enroll in SAG 390: Tropical Agroecology (3 credit hours) and CLD 395: Special Problems in Community Communications and Leadership Development (3 credit hours)
+- Undergraduate students will enroll in SAG 390: Tropical Agroecology (3 credit hours) and CLD 480: Topics in Community: Sustainable Development in Indonesia (3 credit hours)

 - Note: there will be two weeks of class prior to program departure that takes place online via Skype or other group video format.

 - All students will be enrolled in ISP 599: Study Abroad (1 credit hour)